 Artisan serves as the investment adviser to Artisan Funds, Artisan Global Funds and other investment products, including Artisan sponsored private funds.
 Artisan Funds and Artisan Global Funds are corporate entities the business and affairs of which are managed by their respective boards of directors.
 The shareholders of the funds retain voting rights, including rights to elect and reelect members of their respective boards of directors.
 Each series of Artisan Funds is a VOE and is separately evaluated for consolidation under the VOE model.
 The shareholders of Artisan Global Funds lack simple majority liquidation rights, and as a result, each sub-fund of Artisan Global Funds is evaluated for consolidation under the VIE model.
-Artisan sponsored privately offered funds are also evaluated for consolidation under the VIE model because third-party equity holders of the funds generally lack the ability to divest Artisan of its control of the funds.
+Artisan sponsored privately offered funds are also evaluated for consolidation under the VIE model because third-party equity holders of the funds.

 From time to time, the Company makes investments in Artisan Funds, Artisan Global Funds, and Artisan sponsored private funds.
 If the investment results in a controlling financial interest, APAM consolidates the fund, and the underlying activity of the entire fund is included in Artisan's Consolidated Financial Statements.
-As of March 31, 2018, Artisan has a controlling financial interest in two sub-funds of Artisan Global Funds and certain privately offered funds and, as a result, these funds are included in Artisan's Consolidated Financial Statements.
+As of June 30, 2018, Artisan has a controlling financial interest in three sub-funds of Artisan Global Funds and certain privately offered funds and, as a result, these funds are included in Artisan's Consolidated Financial Statements.
 Because these consolidated investment products meet the definition of investment companies under U.S. GAAP, Artisan has retained the specialized industry accounting principles for investment companies in its Consolidated Financial Statements.
 See Note 6, "Variable Interest Entities and Consolidated Investment Products" for additional details.